First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 fr2

 Emergency Medical Responder is the base level of care provided by the BC Ambulance Service (BCAS) in rural and remote areas, and is the starting point for a career in paramedicine.
 In these areas Emergency Medical Responders provide a vital link in the care of the ill and injured patient in the pre-hospital setting, providing life saving aid and transportation to the hospital.
-Outside of paramedicine EMRs also work providing care at large public events, in the oil patch, for some fire departments and Search and Rescue organizations, etc.
+Outside of paramedicine EMRs often work providing care at large public events, in the oil patch, for some fire departments and Search and Rescue organizations, etc.

 EMR is also the pre-requisite to furthering your education in the paramedic field.

-Canadian Red Cross First Aid & CPR Instructor Courses:
+Canadian Red Cross Instructor Development:

 instructorPagePhotoOne